-Except for those in the Jewish studies option, an M.A. student may complete the degree program entirely on a part-time basis.
+An M.A. student may complete the degree program entirely on a part-time basis.
 However, under provincial government regulations, for purposes of funding, the student's college must declare to the government whether the student is studying on a full-time basis or on a part-time basis.